Mobberly Hotel: Mobberly Hotel: 1884-1910

 When the hotel opened for business in 1884, it was one of the most fashionable gathering places for social activities between New Orleans and El Paso.
 Young men and women often dined and danced there.
 The dining room (famous for serving delicious food) attracted many notables including famous opera singer Adelina Patti.
 Even men traveling on the railroad made the hotel their headquarters because of the fine food.

 A parlor had 14 pieces of ebony furniture which included a grand piano.

-A beautifully decorated ballroom was located on the second floor which held many balls attended by dancers from all over the southern United States.
+A ballroom was located on the second floor which held many balls attended by dancers from all over the southern United States.
 Following many of the balls was a banquet held in the hotel's dining room.

 The grand staircase, described as narrow with a landing between the first and second floors had beautifully carved banisters that were made of mahogany.

 Furnishings for all the guest rooms were expensive and elaborate, made from cherry wood that included beds with carved posts described as being almost as high as the ceilings were, marble topped wash stands with porcelain wash bowls and pitchers with fresh water provided daily, white linen table cloths, crystal chandeliers, and a fireplace in every room.

 On November 8, 1887, 15-year old Will Roberts was involved in an accident which he lost both of his feet.
 As the incoming St. Louis fast express was arriving it was rapidly approaching the Mobberly Hotel for supper.
 Roberts attempted to jump onto the moving train when he tripped on timbers piled near the track causing him to trip.
 He was a porter for the Alamo House located near the Mobberly Hotel at the Junction.
 After the accident he was returned to his home in Marshall, Texas.

 On December 29, 1887, a wedding celebration ball for Dr. J. E. Clemens and Miss May C. Evans was held in the hotel dining room.
 Horse drawn carriages brought the party to the hotel accompanied by The Longview Cornet Band playing a wedding march while approximately 300 guests were waiting.
 The ball started at 10:30 p.m. and ended at midnight when the guests and wedding party were ushered to the adjoining dining room to enjoy the finest and most extensive dinner spread as seen in East Texas prior to the event.
 After eating guests continued to dance well into the early morning hours.
 This event placed Longview higher on the social level than other small cities.

 Hampton Miller, a Longview minor, was arrested on February 19, 1888.
 He was charged for robbing the Mobberly Hotel sometime in 1887 when he stole several articles of clothing.
 Mr. Mobberly was not able to identify him however the minor was identified by several individuals who witnessed the theft.

 The Lacey Telephone Company serviced the Mobberly from 1897-1910.